How Many Commonhold Properties Are There in the UK?

 • Current Adoption: Fewer than 20 commonhold developments exist, encompassing fewer than 200 units across England and Wales.

 • Future Prospects: Technical feasibility for new-builds, requirement for industry-wide shifts in practices and legal frameworks, and increasing advocacy and support from reform groups.
-The government’s plans signal a strong commitment to reinvigorating commonhold as a mainstream option.
+Government plans indicate commitment to promoting commonhold as a viable alternative to leasehold.

 Our Commonhold Association Service is designed for leaseholders who want to take full control of their property, empowering them to manage both their individual flats and shared spaces through a unified ownership model.
-Commonhold offers benefits such as no ground rent, perpetual ownership, and simplified management, which can reduce the overall cost for residents and developers.
+Under this service we assist leaseholders in taking ownership and control of their property whilst also allowing them to manage their property as well as the communal areas under a common model of property ownership.

 For further assistance, book a Free Consultation